the-frey/the-frey.github.com/_posts/2019-02-15-helidox-build-log.md

 Socket your microcontrollers!

 Seriously, I know you're confident enough to solder them okay, but socket them anyway, alright?!

+Next time I will probably use [these sockets](https://uk.rs-online.com/web/p/pcb-pin-socket-strips/7020165/) which I believe will be compatible with the smaller pin sockets that are currently available - and possibly also the DIP sockets you can get for the ProMicro.

 ## N-Key rollover